ccswbs/UoGd7-Training/HALT.md

 ##Tables

 Tables are useful for organizing information into a grid of cells.
 To make sure a table is accessible, it is important to keep it fairly simple.
-If your table is complex, with split or merged cells, consider splitting the information into multiple tables if possible.
+If your table is complex, with split or merged cells, consider dividing the information into multiple tables if possible.
 In order to assess complexity, imagine hearing the information over the phone.
 Can the it be understood without a visual aid?

 ###Using Tables in Drupal